What is Emphysema in the Human Body?

 The lungs through regular breathing inhale oxygen into the body and exhale carbon dioxide from the body.
 This transfer of air takes place in the lungs.
 The actual oxygen and carbon dioxide interchange occur in the Alveolar sac.
-Emphysema is one of the ailments that can transpire on one when their alveolar sacs are poorly functional.
+Emphysema is one of the ailments that occurs when the alveolar sacs are damaged or swollen.

-In this disease, the elasticity of alveolar sacs and bronchioles is lost and thus they commence to swell and then puff up.
+The respiratory system becomes affected and the patient has trouble breathing.
+The elasticity of alveolar sacs and bronchioles is lost and thus, they begin to swell and puff up.
 As they swell, the capability to exchange air decreases.
-They require the folds and bumps to interchange air, thus the air exchange also reduces when these contours reduce.
-The lungs then get puffed up as the bronchioles over-inflate and thus the diaphragm also gets compressed.
+They require the folds and bumps to interchange air, thus the air exchange also reduces.
+The lungs then get puffed up as the bronchioles over-inflate and the diaphragm also gets compressed.
 The breathing ability of the individual gets reduced due to the compression.

 Cause of Emphysema

 Breath shortness is one of the symptoms of emphysema.
-Over a period, the patient loses their ability to function, they faint when they climb stairs and become breathless moving on level earth.
-Don’t ever ignore breathlessness or any such symptom because it might be something else than an absence of physical capability.
+Over a period, the patient becomes weary, they faint when they climb stairs and become breathless when walking on level ground.

-When the body attempts to transfer the air in and out of the lungs the incapability to breathe could result in wheezing or coughing.
-The indication of infection can be a discharge of stained phlegm (yellow to red).
+When the body attempts to transfer the air in and out of the lungs, the inability to breathe could result in wheezing or coughing.
+The indication of infection can be discerned through stained phlegm (yellow to red).
 Such kind of infections necessitates medical help.
-As the lungs expanded due to the incapability to thrust air out, the chests of people with emphysema may look as if rounded.
-In extreme situations, their rib cage could also be bigger than standard, taking on a protruding and rounded look identified as ‘barrel chest.’
+As the lungs expanded due to the incapability to thrust air out, the chests of people with emphysema may look “rounded.”
+In extreme situations, their rib cage could also be bigger than standard, taking on a protruding and rounded look, hence the name ‘barrel chest.’

 Treatments for Emphysema